I. MISSION

 A. Proposal

 Any delegate to the UNC Staff Assembly may propose an amendment to the Bylaws.
-The proposal must be in writing and should be submitted to the Governance Committee.
+The proposal shall be submitted as a resolution to the chair of the Governance Committee.

 B. Prior Notice

-Proposed changes to the Bylaws must be submitted via email to all delegates prior to a scheduled vote.
+Proposed changes to the Bylaws must be submitted via email by the chair of the Governance Committee to all delegates no fewer than ten (10) business days prior to a scheduled vote.

 C. Adoption

-Amendments to the Bylaws of the UNC Staff Assembly shall become effective only upon approval by two-thirds (2/3) of the Assembly delegates present and voting at any regular meeting.
+Amendments to the Bylaws of the UNC Staff Assembly shall become effective only upon approval by two-thirds (2/3) of the Assembly quorum at any scheduled meeting.